No passwords, no registration, no paywalls, no popups, no AI

 February 19, 2016

-A. Hi Russell.
-I don't think you'll find any chemical or electrochemical way to remove rust without attacking the zinc plating.
-I think you will be limited to some sort of masking operation whereby whatever you do (sandblasting, acid dip, alkaline derusting) must be restricted to only the rusty bare steel inside of the tubing area.
+I don't think you'll find really good chemical or electrochemical ways to remove rust without attacking the zinc plating, although you could try Goran's ammonium citrate idea.
+I think you will be better served with some sort of masking operation whereby whatever you do (sandblasting, acid dip, alkaline derusting) is restricted to only the rusty bare steel inside of the tubing.

 In the future it may be possible to phosphatize and oil the inside of the tubing immediately after plating.
-That would be because the aggressive rust-removing acids would be applied before the zinc plating process.
-That is, the potential process might be: soak clean, electroclean, acid dip, zinc plate, chromate, phosphatize, oil (with rinses between each step).
+That way the aggressive rust-removing acids would be applied before the zinc plating process.
+Thus the potential process might be: soak clean, electroclean, acid dip, zinc plate, chromate, phosphatize, oil (with rinses between each step).
+Good luck.

 Regards,